Early Childhood Education

 The CDA National Credentialing Program is a major effort to enhance the quality of child-care by defining, evaluating, and recognizing the competence of child-care providers.
 Satisfactory completion of the Certificate of Proficiency program qualifies a graduate to write the Child Development Associate examination, which is administered by the Council for Early Childhood Professional Recognition.

-Students in this program who are not already employed in child-care can complete their required practicum experiences at Ozarka Kid’s Academy, a licensed facility located on the Melbourne campus.
+Students in this program must complete their required practicum experiences at a licensed child care facility located in the Ozarka College service area.

 Applicants are admitted to this program only after meeting specific health and background criteria.
-Information is available from the Director of Ozarka Kids Academy.
+Information is available from the Division Chair of Arts and Humanities.